.

 Letting them go was hard, and I didn’t always do it smoothly.
 But it is a worthy challenge.

-However, if you recognize yourself in this list of symptoms above, it might help you to investigate further and explore whether or not you are suffering from this disempowering dynamic.
+If you recognize yourself in the list of symptoms above, it might help you to investigate further and explore whether you are suffering from this disempowering Good Daughter dynamic.

 Here’s the bottom line-